repap/code-challenge/README.md

 ## Requirements
 - get books or albums with a search query
 - use the given Google and iTunes apis to receive the data
-- return 5 entries by default
+- return 5 books and 5 albums by default
 - response is sorted by title alphabetical
 - response contains metrics of the external service requests